Progressive Web Apps (PWA): The Future of Mobile-First Development

 Businesses are turning to PWAs to offer better performance and engagement for their customers.
 According to Gartner, more than 50% of consumer-facing apps will be PWAs by 2027, showing just how important this technology is becoming for the future of digital experiences.
 A survey by Grand View Research reveals that the global PWA (progressive web app) market is expected to reach $9,425.9 million by 2030, growing at a rate of 30.5% from 2024 to 2030.

-Benefits of PWAs (Progress Web Apps)
+Benefits of PWAs (Progressive Web Apps)

 Adopting PWA is genuinely beneficial for companies trying to remain competitive in a mobile-first environment.
 These solutions offer the advantages of both web and native apps features to provide users with a seamless experience.
 The following are some key benefits to consider: